 Miranda is hurt, frustrated, and offended.
 It wasn’t her fault that this divorce happened.
 She loves her dad, too.
 She’s trying to find middle ground between the two of them.
 Doesn’t her mom get it that it’s hard on her, too?

 Not really.
 No one ever stops being the children of their parents.
 No matter what age.
 The hurt of divorcing parents may be seen through terrified eyes when children are young.
-That doesn’t diminish the hurt that adult children experience.
+That doesn’t diminish the hurt that adult children coping with divorce experience.
 They feel the sadness, too, but are frequently denied the right to grieve.
 Instead, they may become the listening ear for suffering parents.
 Or, like Miranda, they morph into the dog that can be kicked, and won’t bite back.
 It’s called transference.
 Miranda’s mom wants to slam the door on her dad, but she can’t.
 So, Miranda gets the transfer of emotion.
 All this is unconscious on her mom’s part.
 Still, it stings.

 Miranda can’t change her mother’s behavior.
 However, she can change the way she reacts to it.